dericsadrs/dericsadrs/README.md

   <p align=center>
     Welcome to my GitHub profile!
-I'm <strong>Tristan</strong>, an aspiring developer with a passion for building innovative and user-friendly applications.
-I have a strong foundation in Java programming and I'm currently expanding my skills in fullstack development to create end-to-end solutions.
+I am Deric, a dedicated Software Engineer aspiring to craft innovative and user-centric applications.
+With a profound foundation in JavaScript and Python programming, my focus lies primarily on backend development.
+Currently, I am actively enhancing my skills in Cloud development to architect comprehensive end-to-end solutions.
+My commitment to staying at the forefront of technology ensures a forward-thinking and proficient approach to software
   </p>
 </div>